Deicide (band): Departures of Eric and Brian Hoffman and middle era (2004)

-Shortly after the Hoffmans' departure, the guitar roles were then filled by former Cannibal Corpse guitarist Jack Owen, and Vital Remains guitarist Dave Suzuki.
-Following the tour, Suzuki was replaced by guitarist Ralph Santolla.
+Shortly after the Hoffmans' departure, former Cannibal Corpse guitarist Jack Owen, and Vital Remains guitarist Dave Suzuki filled the guitar roles.
+Following the tour, Suzuki was replaced with guitarist Ralph Santolla.
 Santolla stated he was a Catholic, which had received a small amount of shock and ridicule from some metal fans.
-In spite of this, Deicide's eighth studio album The Stench of Redemption, which was released on August 22, 2006, received positive reviews from critics, who praised the album's guitar work and emphasis on melody.
+In spite of this, Deicide's eighth studio album, The Stench of Redemption, released on August 22, 2006, received positive reviews from critics, who praised the album's guitar work and emphasis on melody.